FredPerr/dollarify-django/README.md

 # DEVELOPMENT NOTES:

 ## TODO:
-Add the CreateView instead of function view for the Account and Financial entity creators;
+Verify for class based system instead of function based one.
-Add the DetailView instead of function when possible.
+Populate Database when init (fixtures).